-This is the ultimate fusion soup – part Vietnamese, part Thai, part Japanese.
-Healthy and heart warming it really lifts your spirits on dark winter days.
-Packed with immune boosting ingredients it not only feels cleansing but also fills you up leaving you tingling with the heat of chilli and scent of Asia.
+Joanna Preston’s ultimate fusion soup is part Vietnamese, part Thai and part Japanese, and it’s delicious.
+As best broth recipes goes, this one is healthy and heartwarming, and it really lifts your spirits on dark winter days.
+Packed with immune-boosting ingredients it not only feels cleansing but also fills you up leaving you tingling with the heat of chilli and scent of Asia.
 It does require a wee bit of forward planning and is not an instant throw it together soup – but the wait is worth it.
 As soups go, it is also pretty versatile, I make it stuffed with vegetables but you could add in shredded chicken or duck for a meatier option or prawns and squid for a fish alternative!

 Serves 2 healthy portions or 4 small starter size